-(B) FINANCIAL ASSETS AND LIABILITIES AT FAIR VALUE THROUGH PROFIT OR LOSS (DERIVATIVES HELD FOR RISK MANAGEMENT, TRADE INVESTMENTS)
+(B) FINANCIAL ASSETS AND LIABILITIES AT FAIR VALUE THROUGH PROFIT OR LOSS (DERIVATIVES HELD FOR RISK MANAGEMENT)

 This category comprises two subcategories, i.e. 'financial assets held for trading' and financial assets designated by Management as 'at fair value through profit or loss' on initial recognition.
 A financial asset is classified in the first category if it is acquired primarily for the purpose of being traded in the short term and it is classified in the second category if the asset is designated as such by Management on initial recognition.
-Derivative financial instruments are classified as held for trading unless they are recognised in a hedge relationship.
+Derivative financial instruments are classified as held for trading.
 Derivatives with a negative fair value are classified as financial liabilities and are presented separately on the consolidated statement of financial position.
 Gains and losses on the financial assets at fair value through profit or loss are recognised in the statement of comprehensive income in the period in which these changes occur.